 Across our 25 specialty programs and clinical study investigators, we treat many different neurological disorders.

 We welcome engagement and collaboration with research investigators and institutions.
-Additionally, also through donors with the desire to help improve the health of patients and clinical investigators are encouraged to contact us.
+We encourage anyone with a desire to help improve the health of patients and supporting our clinical investigations by becoming a donor to contact us.

 Improved Neuroscience Patient Care Through Research: Partnerships